 The proof of this can already been seen in a fairly ‘under the radar’ update to Twitter’s Windows Phone 8 app, which has now brought it more in line with Android and iOS versions, creating a strong consistency across its products – something that is key to being competitive and relevant in a fast-changing market.
 The more varied and higher quality Twitter’s core app offerings become, the more confidence the average user, and marketer, has in the service – a cyclical relationship which is key to the success of any social network.

 The apparent death of TweetDeck doesn’t hamper innovation or the open-source Internet either, given that TweetDeck is a Twitter company, it’s only natural to expect that it would have either closed or integrated it with the core Twitter product at some point.
 There are plenty of other ways to access Twitter from a multitude of developers.
-From a consumer standpoint, Plume is fantastic app for Android, and for marketers, Hootsuite lets you dig into analytics nicely.
+From a consumer standpoint, Plume is a fantastic app for Android, and for marketers, Hootsuite lets you dig into analytics nicely.
 The beginning of the end for TweetDeck should spur developers to create better, more usable apps.

 So TweetDeck might be gone, but it’s a good thing for all involved.